monoidk/FRAM_MB85RS/README.md

 ## Testing ##

 Christophe Persoz owns 1Mbit chips, that he presumably tested.
-I use MB85RS64T 64kBit chips, that seem to worok.
+I use MB85RS64T 64kBit chips, that seem to work.
 This library has been developped to work on ARM Teensy 3.2, 3.5 and above.
 It should be works on Arduino too, but I won't test it.